BCR group includes 2 related companies.

 BCR is a CFD broker based out of Sydney, Australia, and with an offshore branch located in the British Virgin Islands.
 As all brokers in Australia, BCR is regulated by the Australian Securities and Investments Commission (ASIC).
 In addition, its British Virgin Islands-based entity is regulated by the BVI Financial Services Commission (BVIFSC).

-As usual in both Australia and the British Virgin Islands, trading leverage is significantly higher than what is allowed in the US, Canada, or Europe.
+As usual in the British Virgin Islands, trading leverage is significantly higher than what is allowed in Australia, the US, Canada, or Europe.
 In BCR’s case, leverage is set to a maximum of 1:400, which we consider to be plenty for most retail traders.
+However, clients signed up with BCR’s ASIC-regulated entity can only get access to a maximum leverage of 1:30, as per rules from the Australian regulator that were implemented in 2021.

-Fortunately for traders from the EU and other regions where leverage is severely restricted, BCR accepts clients from all countries, with the usual exception of the United States and a few other countries.
+Fortunately for traders from Australia, the EU and other regions with restrictions, it may still be possible to sign up with BCR’s offshore entity in the British Virgin Islands.
+The broker officially states on its website that it accepts clients from all countries, with the usual exception of the United States and a number of sanctioned countries.

 The trading instruments offered by BCR includes nearly 40 major, minor, and exotic forex pairs, the popular cryptocurrencies Bitcoin and Ethereum, a limited selection of commodity CFDs, as well as a good range of CFDs based on major stock indices, including Nikkei, S&P 500, Nasdaq, DAX, FTSE 100, and others.
 In addition, BCR offers trading in about 30 individual stocks listed on major stock exchanges in the US, Australia, Hong Kong, and Japan.